jacobandreas/blog/_posts/2016-02-18-monference.md

 <img src="figures/monference_rnn.png" style="width: 30%">

-(where each arrow is an inner product followed by a ReLU).
+(where each arrow is an inner product followed by a ReLU or softmax).
 In this case we obtain the following accuracy:

 {% highlight text %}
     62.8